gerardojbaez/php-checkup-docs/src/usage/check-list.md

 ## Build your checklist

-First, define your check by constructing a `\Gerardojbaez\PhpCheckup\Checks` instance:
+First, define your check by constructing a `\Gerardojbaez\PhpCheckup\Check` instance:

 ```php
 use \Gerardojbaez\PhpCheckup\Check;